se-edu/se-book/intellij/refactoring/text.md

 <div v-closeable alt="Videos: Automated refactoring using IDE">

 This video explains how to automate the 'Extract parameter' refactoring using Intellij IDEA.
-Most other refactorings available works similarly. i.e. `select the code to refactor` &rarr; `find the refactoring in the context menu` or `use the keyboard shortcut`.
+Most other refactorings available works similarly. i.e. `select the code to refactor` → `find the refactoring in the context menu` or `use the keyboard shortcut`.

 @[youtube](fg3Q5pt4E80)